 Why not address the social illegitimacy they face?
 Last month, a prostitute fell three floors while escaping with the client when his wife returned home unexpectedly.
 Few would hire a prostitute for other work anyway.
 Banning prositution would only turn her into a loose woman who could be forced into “free” [without money] sex.
 Surely it would help save more prostitutes from forced sex if they could openly say that their previous job was sex work and they are now looking to do something else?
 Without that, banning prostitution would only lead to starving women.

 What happens with the millions of men who use the services of prostitutes, many of whom, according to the author [and all concerned] have very rough sex?
 What happens when they cannot buy the sexual services they want?
 Should a gullible innocent become their prey to save someone who does it willingly for money?

 If prostitutes are free to choose, and if all were exploited, prostitution would die out anyway.
 No?
 So why object to choice?
 The power to choose own actions when they don’t harm another is the most intimate freedom we have.
 In my view, banning prostitution is about the same violation as forcing prostitution.
 The person matters.
 What does she want?

 Note: There are also male prostitutes, but since a majority of them are female, this article uses “she”, “her”, etc

-Prostitution as a mirror of society by Vidyut, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-Terms and conditions beyond the scope of this license may be available at aamjanata.com.
+Prostitution as a mirror of society by Vidyut is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Permissions beyond the scope of this license may be available at http://aamjanata.com/reusing-content/.